Updated

 4. Technology Dependence

-Implementing AI in healthcare introduces a dependency on technology, which can be problematic if technical issues arise.
-System failures or malfunctions can disrupt healthcare services, highlighting the need for robust backup plans and human over sight.
+Another disadvantage of AI in healthcare introduces a dependency on technology, which can be problematic if technical issues arise.
+System failures or malfunctions can disrupt healthcare services, highlighting the need for robust backup plans and human oversight.

 5. Limited Human Oversight